Kurt Cobain Touring Art Show In The Works

 Kurt Cobain’s artwork could soon be part of a traveling exhibition, according to the New York Times.
 Jeff Jampol of Jampol Artist Management is reportedly working with Kurt Cobain’s daughter Frances Bean Cobain and his widow, Courtney Love, on a touring art show that would feature the Nirvana frontman’s artwork.
-Courtney Love signed over the rights to Kurt Cobain’s name and likeness to their daughter Frances in 2010.Jampol teased that the exhibition will feature "Kurt's works and his art and his possessions."
+Courtney Love signed over the rights to Kurt Cobain’s name and likeness to their daughter Frances in 2010.

-Even diehard Kurt Cobain fans may not realize the late singer left behind canvas artworks, pieces that Jampol says will be “relevant for centuries.""He's got some amazing canvases that a lot of the world has never seen or even heard of," Jampol said of Cobain.
+Even diehard Kurt Cobain fans may not realize the late singer left behind canvas artworks, pieces that Jampol says will be “relevant for centuries.”

 Kurt Cobain’s work has been exhibited in various forms in the years since his death.
 A documentary about his life, Kurt Cobain: Montage of Heck, was released last year, and it featured many of his scrawling and doodles, including paintings of a scared koala and a burning house.